-On other hand, horizontally, each zone could represent a campus/ enterprise/ small city that connects to its neighboring zones using the data plane.
-By using this architecture, we can continue to link zones until cover a very large area, such as a country/group of cities.
-From the global perspective, we can imagine dividing the world into areas, with each containing one/more zones have one/more head controller(s) at the edge that can be connected in a distributed manner to exchange information.
+On other hand, horizontally, each zone could represent a campus/enterprise/small city that connects to its neighboring zones using the data plane.
+By using this architecture, we can continue to link zones until covering a very large area, such as a country/group of cities.
+From the global perspective, we can imagine dividing the world into areas, with each containing one/more zones and having one/more head controller(s) at the edge that can be connected in a distributed manner to exchange information.

-D. OLC Discovery Mechanism
+D. OLC DISCOVERY MECHANISM